ovh/docs/pages/platform/public-cloud/managing-instances-horizon/guide.en-ie.md

 ## Objective

-You can manage your Public Cloud projects easily via the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/).
-You will find all of your infrastructure (instances, backups, disks, SSH keys, etc.) and storage projects there (including the list of your containers).
+Beside the OVHcloud Control Panel, you can also manage your Public Cloud projects via the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/).
+In this interface, you will find all of your infrastructure (instances, backups, disks, SSH keys, etc.) and storage projects there (including the list of your containers).

-**This guide explains the first steps with a Public Cloud Instance.**
+**This guide details how to manage your Public Cloud instances via the Horizon interface.**

 ## Requirements